Undeveloped/api/integrators/v1/integrator.md

 - Medium
 - Advanced

-With the light version the integrator can setup transactions on behave of a seller on DAN.COM.
+With the light version the integrator can setup transactions on behalf of a seller on DAN.COM.
 In this case the transaction is setup by the integrator where DAN.COM will do payment collection and escrow for that transaction.
 The integrator will need the sellers `Dan Distribution Network ID`, which the seller can find in their [settings page](htttps://dan.com/users/settings/profile).

 With the Medium version the integrator is able to create checkout pages and to integrate our communication pages as embedded pages into the integrators platform.